-I began painting fish with watercolor paints that are filled in with fishing lures.
-I ended up printing 30 limited edition prints of the first two striped bass.
+I began using watercolors to paint fish that I filled in with a variety of fishing lure designs.
+I ended up printing thirty limited edition prints of the first two striped bass I created.
 A few sold, then a few more, and they were gone before I knew it.
 This was in 2013.
-I never stopped.
-Over the last 3-4 years I have painted probably over 100 different fish.
-From Bluefin tuna to Brook trout.
-I am open to take commissions which usually take about a month to complete that are framed with frames I paint, matte, and construct.
+I kept going.

-Thank you everyone for the support over the past few years.
+I am very thankful for all the support I have received over the past few years.
 None of this would be happening if it was not for all of you.
-I am going to keep on making art until I run out of ideas which will not be tomorrow I can promise you that.
+I am going to keep on making art until I run out of ideas, which will not be tomorrow, I can promise you that.